 here, what happened to you?

 We called it "La Víspera" (the Eve) which in South America refers to a celebration of what is to come,

 What came first, or was everything built at once?

-first for personal use only and from 1988 selling our products in Santa Cruz.
+an old cottage.
+The production terraces were expanded to 40.
 The first guesthouse we built to lodge our visitors from Holland.
-Just when the cabin was finished (1989), weekend tourism from the city of Santa Cruz started to boom, after the road was paved.
+Just when the cabin was finished, weekend tourism from the city of Santa Cruz started to boom, after the road was paved.
 In 1990 we initiated international tourism,

 Despite the fact that all the lodging facilities have their own kitchens, we decided to install the Garden Café, the heart of the finca now.
-The Native Park (2004) uphill was developed on the last 2 hectares of wild land.
+The Native Park uphill was developed on the last 2 hectares of wild land.
 In order to ensure a quieter home, we moved the office and reception to

-in 2010, a cute little round green roofed house you can come
+meditate & be on our own we built 'Atma', a cute little round green roofed house you can come

 Are you gardeners and builders originally?

 It was in that period that Pieter, who has played the piano from an early age, took up a 3 year course to become a professional piano tuner in Amsterdam during the evening.
-The first 8 years here our revenue came from 4 months-per-year tuning and restoring pianos in the whole of Bolivia, during which time we both came to know the country profoundly, because we often went off to restore together.
+The first 8 years here our revenue came from 4 months-per-year tuning and restoring pianos in whole Bolivia, during which time we both came to know the country profoundly, because we often went off to restore together.

 The Finca offered us plenty of space and inspiration to develop all

 Everything feels in balance, and all the details!
 How did you do it?

-summary: Organically, step by step, daily good-attention, by
+Organically, step by step, daily good-attention, by

 materials available in the region

-develop different sources of income.
+developing different sources of income.
 By welcoming the surprising

 talents of all those people who worked with us in the course of